Applies to students on an F or J visa status

 - Report any change of address to immigration within 10 days of the change.

 The process to regain valid F-1 status can be challenging.
 Typically, WSU assists with reinstatement applications only for students who fall out of status while at WSU.
-Exceptions are made for extenuating circumstances at the discretion of the Principal Designated School Official.
+Exceptions are made for extenuating circumstances at the discretion of the Principal Designated School Official (DSO).
 However, for students who would like to begin studies at WSU while being out of status, we can discuss options and provide a referral to outside resources for reinstatement if necessary.
-Please contact this office if you have questions regarding the reinstatement application.
+Please contact International Student and Scholar Services if you have questions regarding the reinstatement application.
 If you have legal questions about the process that WSU cannot answer, please contact an immigration attorney.

 When requesting reinstatement, an individual must establish to the satisfaction of United States Citizenship and Immigration Services (USCIS) that he or she: